 Houston’s Trucking Landscape Presents Unique Dangers

-The U.S. Bureau of Labor Statistics’ (BLS) trucker employment map shows that Texas is home to one of the greatest trucker populations in the nation.
-As one of the largest cities in the state, Houston has its fair share of trucks on the road.
+Texas is home to one of the greatest trucker populations in the nation.
+As one of the largest cities in the state, Houston has its fair share of commercial trucks on the road.
 This is generally not a problem, except when truckers and trucking companies do not live up to safety standards.

-Trucks might be more dangerous than passenger vehicles when involved in an accident because:
+Trucks might be more dangerous than passenger vehicles when involved in accidents because:

-- Truckers may be on the road for long periods of time or at night and may be prone to drowsiness, which may cause high-impact or head-on collisions, according to the Insurance Institute for Highway Safety (IIHS)
+- Truckers may be on the road for long periods of time or at night and be prone to drowsiness, which may cause high-impact or head-on collisions, according to the Insurance Institute for Highway Safety (IIHS).

-- The IIHS also states that trucks require a greater distance to come to a full stop, meaning that they might collide with other vehicles if the truck driver is suddenly cut off while driving at a higher speed and cannot brake in time
+- The IIHS also states that trucks require a greater distance to come to a full stop, so they might collide with other vehicles if someone suddenly cuts off the truck driver while driving at a high speed and the trucker cannot brake in time.

-- Tractor trailers and tankers may be carrying loads that are combustible or otherwise dangerous, which may result in secondary dangers beyond the force of impact
+- Tractor-trailers and tankers may be carrying combustible or otherwise dangerous loads, which may result in secondary dangers beyond the force of impact.

-Truck drivers should be aware of these dangers, both through their company training and the process to obtain a CDL.
-Some of the ways that truckers may avoid being in an accident include:
+Truck drivers should be aware of potential dangers on the road.
+Some of the ways in which truckers may avoid being in an accident include:

-- Adjusting their driving based on road conditions, which includes reducing speed in wet, snowy, or icy conditions
+- Adjusting their driving based on road conditions, which includes reducing speed in wet, snowy, and icy conditions

 - Reducing speed when turning, as large trucks may be top-heavy and prone to rolling over

-- Abstaining from drugs and alcohol before and during their driving shifts, as Reuters states that drug use is disproportionately high among truck drivers
+- Abstaining from drugs and alcohol before and during their driving shifts

-- Maintaining a safe distance from other vehicles so that they have enough room to brake when necessary
+- Maintaining a safe distance from other vehicles, so they have enough room to brake when necessary

-So long as truckers do this, they may avoid causing an accident.
-When they do not take these precautions, truckers run the risk of causing a potentially fatal accident.
+As long as truckers do these things, they may avoid causing an accident.
+When they do not take these precautions, truckers risk causing potentially fatal collisions.

-If you have questions about whether you are the victim of negligence or would like to know your legal options, speak with our team at Loncar Lyon Jenkins to learn how a Houston truck accident lawyer may be able to help your case.
-Call us today at 800-777-7777 for a free consultation.
+If you have questions about whether you are the victim of negligence or would like to know your legal options, our team at Loncar Lyon Jenkins can explain how a Houston truck accident lawyer may be able to help your case.

-If a driver of a passenger vehicle causes an accident, they might be the only party responsible, with some exceptions.
-When a trucker causes an accident, they might not be the only party named as a defendant in a resulting lawsuit.
+If a passenger vehicle driver causes an accident, they are often the only responsible party.
+However, when a trucker causes an accident, they might not be the only party named as a defendant in a resulting lawsuit.

-Defendants who may be named as part of a lawsuit may include:
+Defendants who may be named as part of a truck accident lawsuit include: